 - safe speed and following distance

 - proper use of vehicle safety features including seat belts, airbags, and anti-lock brakes

 Defensive Driving for Car Insurance Discounts in Nebraska

 In addition to enrolling in defensive driving for traffic violations, Nebraska drivers can take defensive driving to improve their driving skills and knowledge.
 If you enroll in defensive driving voluntarily and unrelated to a ticket or points reduction, you may be eligible to earn a discount on auto insurance premiums.

 Nebraska Defensive Driving Insurance Discounts

-Many auto insurance companies in Nebraska will offer drivers a discount on auto insurance for completing a defensive driving course.
-Most discounts will range from 5% to 20%, however, most companies offer a discount of 10% for the typical driver.
+Nebraska’s auto insurance companies will offer drivers a discount on auto insurance for completing a defensive driving course.
+Most discounts will range from 5% to 20%; however, most companies offer a discount of 10% for the typical driver.

 Nebraska Defensive Driving Insurance Discount Eligibility

-You'll need to contact your insurance company directly to find out if you're eligible for a discount on your auto insurance with defensive driving.
-Make sure that you verify your eligibility for this discount before enrolling in the course, or you may not receive credit for completion -- and no refunds will be issued.
-If your auto insurance company doesn't offer discounts for defensive driving, consider contacting other companies to learn if they can extend a discount to you.
+You’ll need to contact your insurance company directly to determine if you’re eligible for a discount on your auto insurance with defensive driving.
+Ensure your eligibility for this discount before enrolling in the course, or you may not receive credit for completion –, and no refunds will be issued.
+If your auto insurance company doesn’t offer defensive driving discounts, consider contacting other companies to learn if they can extend a discount to you.